caspergrl/GT-UX-UI-Dec2022-June2023/03-week/02-lesson.md

 ## SLIDE 6

 "Usability" refers to how easy it is to use a product, or not, and what makes it so.

-- Usability assesses how easy UIs are to use.
-Usability also refers to methods for improving ease of use during the design process.
 Overall, five quality components define usability:

 - **Learnability** asks how easy it is for users to accomplish basic tasks the first time they encounter the design.
 - **Efficiency** asks once users have learned the design, how quickly can they perform tasks?
 - **Memorability** asks when users return to the design after an interval, how easily can they re-establish proficiency?
 - **Errors** measure how many errors users make, how severe these errors are, and how easily they can recover from the errors?
 - **Satisfaction** assesses how pleasant it is to use the design.
+- **Bonus - Discoverability** - considers how easy or hard it is to discover features within a product

 ## SLIDE 7
 Review